robjg/oddjob/docs/reference/org/oddjob/jobs/job/StopJob.md

 Examples elsewhere.

-- [jmx:client](../../../../org/oddjob/jmx/JMXClientJob.md)has an example where the stop job is used to stop a client once the connection is no longer needed.
+- [jmx:client](../../../../org/oddjob/jmx/JMXClientJob.md) has an example where the stop job is used to stop a client once the connection is no longer needed.